CMUTLI/tli-ohq/README.md

 Realtime queueing for office hours.

 ## Running Locally
-This tutorial is mostly for Mac users, because all current devs have macs.
-Google the Windows' equivalents!
+These instructions are for Mac or Linux users, because all current devs are running some kind of unix.
+Google the Windows equivalents!

 Run postgresql locally if not already running:
 ```